While the individual effects of Vitamin A, D, and K are well-established, taking them together can provide synergistic benefits.

 Best Vitamin ADK Supplements

-While A and K are from vegan sources, vitamin D is commonly sourced from lanolin from sheep’s wool.
+While A and K sources mentioned above are vegan, vitamin D is commonly sourced from lanolin from sheep’s wool.
 If you desire a vegan-sourced vitamin D3, check out D3 Liquid (vegan) by Pure Encapsulations.

 Related Articles: